junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/README.md

 **You may find our preprocessed IXI dataset in the next section.**

 ## Reproducible Results on IXI Dataset:
-:exclamation: 12/10/2021 - We are currently testing TransMorph and the baseline models on [IXI dataset](https://brain-development.org/ixi-dataset/) for atlas-to-patient registration.
-Once we finish testing, we will make our preprocessed IXI dataset publicly available under the Creative Commons [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/legalcode).
-If you use the data, please acknowledge this repository (https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration) and the source of the IXI data (https://brain-development.org/ixi-dataset/).

 <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">**You may find the preprocessed IXI dataset, the pre-trained baseline and TransMorph models, and the training and inference scripts for IXI dataset here :point_right: [TransMorph on IXI](https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/blob/main/TransMorph_on_IXI.md)**

 ## Citation: